Crisis communication

 Updated

-Keep up to date on the situation
+Keep up to date

 In a crisis, it's especially important that you can access important public information.
 Your local P4 channel will give you information on the situation, local weather forecasts, where to get water, where to seek help and whether to evacuate.